-These policies cover the most common risks of physical therapy.
+These insurance policies cover the most common risks of physical therapy.

 A BOP bundles commercial property insurance and general liability coverage under one plan.
 It's often the most cost-effective type of commercial insurance for physical therapists.

-This policy covers legal expenses if a patient sues a physical therapist for a work mistake, such as advice that worsens an injury.
-It's sometimes referred to as malpractice insurance.
+A professional liability policy covers legal defense costs if a patient sues a physical therapist for a work mistake, such as advice that worsens an injury.
+It's also called malpractice insurance.

 This policy helps physical therapy clinics survive data breaches and cyberattacks.
 It can often be added to a business owner's policy or general liability policy for savings.